SawatKia/WealthTracking/readme.md

 ---
 **Alternatively, you can use VSCode for a one-click run:**
 1. Go to the Run and Debug tab `Ctrl+Shift+D`.
+2. In the dropdown menu
+   - select `Docker: Attach to Node (docker, React rebuild)` and press `F5` to build both frontend and backend (to wach the changed you have made, in both).
-2. Select the dropdown menu `Docker: Attach to Node (with fully-rebuild)` and press `F5`.
+   - select `Docker: Attach to Node (with docker-rebuild only)` and press`F5` to build only backend
-3. Check your app with Postman or Browser at *localhost:PORT*.
+3. Check your app with Postman or Browser at *localhost:APP_PORT*.
+#### watch change in the database with PgAdmin4
+1. open the browser with `localhost:5050` as we defined this port in `docker-compose.yml`
+2. enter email and password as you set in `.env` file
+3. after you signed in, click add server
+4. name anything you want.
+5. click `connection` tab
+6. Enter hostname `postgres`(db service name defined inn docker-compose.ym;) or use ip address of container by this command `docker inspect -f '{{range .NetworkSettings.Networks}}{{.IPAddress}}{{end}}' <container_name>`
+7. Enter username and password below as you set in `.env`
+#### Debugging Backend
+there are 2 options to debug your code
+1. use the breakpoint - but this option you have to find the way on your own.
+I have tried but I can't use this option.
+2. log the variable and check it in contaniner logs
 ## Note
 - Examine the design directory to understand how the backend works.
-- to run only backend part select `Docker: Attach to Node (with docker-rebuild)`.
-Check your app with Postman at *localhost:PORT*.
 - to fully-rebuild, you also need to do the Frontend Setup
+### Remember, you don't need to rebuild every time unless:
+ - You've made changes to your Dockerfile
+ - You've added or updated dependencies in your package.json
+ - You've made changes to your source code that aren't reflected in the container due to volume mounts
+## Common Issues and Troubleshooting
+- **Issue 1**: If the backend is not connecting to PostgreSQL, ensure your `.env` file has the correct values and Docker Desktop is running.
+- **Issue 2**: If the frontend is not starting, make sure all dependencies are installed with `npm install`.
+## Miscellaneous
 - to list the structure, navigate to your desired directory and use this command `tree /F /A > project_structure.txt`
-- This command does the following:
   - `tree`: Displays the directory structure
   - `/F`: Displays the names of the files in each folder
   - `/A` option tells the tree command to use ASCII characters instead of extended characters.
 This will produce output using "|" and "+" symbols
   - `> backend_structure.txt`: Redirects the output to a text file named "backend_structure.txt"
 - to undo the lastest git local commit use this command `git reset --soft HEAD~1`
-### Remember, you don't need to rebuild every time unless:
- - You've made changes to your Dockerfile
- - You've added or updated dependencies in your package.json
- - You've made changes to your source code that aren't reflected in the container due to volume mounts
-## Common Issues and Troubleshooting
-- **Issue 1**: If the backend is not connecting to MongoDB, ensure your `.env` file has the correct values and Docker Desktop is running.
-- **Issue 2**: If the frontend is not starting, make sure all dependencies are installed with `npm install`.